davidyim85/seal_git_workflow/README.md

-dev branch update.
+dev branch update.!

-News from the team.
+News from the team.!
-dev branch updatetestibng
+dev branch updatetestibng!